|LW.12356 / LW.12357

 The Clinic’s docket comes from cases referred by the pro se office of the federal courts, other attorneys, and civil rights organizations.
-From time to time the Clinic acts as co-counsel with outside organizations such as Make the Road by Walking, an advocacy organization for low-wage Latino immigrant workers; MFY Legal Services, Inc. (a legal services organization that represents low income individuals); and Legal Momentum (formerly known as the NOW Legal Defense Fund), an advocacy organization for women’s rights.
+From time to time the Clinic acts as co-counsel with outside organizations such as Make the Road by Walking, an advocacy organization for low-wage Latino immigrant workers; the Legal Aid Society and MFY Legal Services, Inc. (two legal services organizations that represent low income individuals); and Legal Momentum (formerly known as the NOW Legal Defense Fund), an advocacy organization for women’s rights.

 The work that students do on Clinic cases spans the full range of litigation tasks performed by attorneys.
 These include meeting with the clients, interviewing witnesses, conferring or negotiating with opposing counsel, taking depositions, and appearing in court for scheduling conferences, argument of motions, evidentiary hearings, trials, and appeals.
 Much of the fieldwork involves drafting documents such as pleadings, discovery requests, correspondence with opposing counsel and the court, deposition outlines, and briefs.
 Typically, two students work on each fieldwork case.
 However, more than two may work on cases that are particularly complex or demanding.